 Create a pool of threads.
 A pool of threads is a declaration for creating threads with shared properties (stack sizes) and a limited number of threads.
 Threads are created using thread\create\in\pool/4.
 If all threads in the pool are in use, the behaviour depends on the wait option of thread\create\in\pool/4 and the backlog option described below.
-Options are passed to thread\create/3, except for backlog(+MaxBackLog)
+Options are passed to thread\create/3, except for

 Maximum number of requests that can be suspended.
 Default is infinite.
-Otherwise it must be a non-negative integer.
+Otherwis it must be a non-negative integer.
 Using backlog(0) will never delay thread creation for this pool.
 The pooling mechanism does not interact with the detached state of a thread.
-Threads can be created both detached and normal and must be joined using thread\join/2 if they are not detached.

-bug The thread creation option at\exit is reserved for internal use by this library.

-thread_pool_destroy(+Name) [det]

-Destroy the thread pool named Name.

-Errors existence_error(thread_pool, Name).

-current_thread_pool(?Name) [nondet]

-True if Name refers to a defined thread pool.

-thread_pool_property(?Name, ?Property) [nondet]

-True if Property is a property of thread pool Name .
-Defined properties are:

-options(Options)

-Thread creation options for this pool

-free(Size)

-Number of free slots on this pool

-size(Size)

-Total number of slots on this pool

-members(ListOfIDs)

-ListOfIDs is the list or threads running in this pool

-running(Running)

-Number of running threads in this pool

-backlog(Size)

-Number of delayed thread creations on this pool

-thread\create\in\pool(+Pool, :Goal, -Id, +Options)

-Create a thread in Pool.
-Options overrule default thread creation options associated to the pool.
-In addition, the following option is defined:

-wait(+Boolean)

-If true (default) and the pool is full, wait until a member of the pool completes.
-If false, throw a resource\error.

-Errors
+Threads can be created both detached and normal and must be joined using thread_join/2 if they an not detached. bug The thread creation option at_exit is reserved for internal use by this library. thread_pool_destroy(+Name) [det] Destroy the thread pool named Name. [det] ] Errors existence_error(thread_pool, Name). current_thread_pool(?Name)[nondet]True if Name refers to a defined thread pool.[nondet] ] thread_pool_property(?Name, ?Property) [nondet] True if Property is a property of thread pool Name.
+Defined properties are: [nondet] ] options(Options) Thread creation options for this pool free ( Size ) Number of free slots on this pool size( Size ) Total number of slots on this pool members ( ListOfIDs ) ListOfIDs is the list or threads running in this pool running ( Running ) Number of running threads in this pool backlog ( Size ) Number of delayed thread creations on this pool thread_create_in_pool(+Pool, :Goal, -Id, +Options) [det] Create a thread in Pool.
+Options overrule default thread creation options associated to the pool In addition, the following option is defined: [det] wait(+Boolean) If true (default) and the pool is full, wait until a member of the pool completes. false, throw a resource_error.
+If Errors backlog(+MaxBackLog)